hirmes/devnotes/react-native.md

 `import { Something } from "something";` instead of `import Something from "something";`

+### "Execution failed for task ':app:dexDebug'."

+This error appears when trying to compile after adding a package such as react-native-share.
+From project directory:

+	$ cd android
+	$ sudo ./gradlew clean

 ## OAuth

 Setup android.manifest so app will accept custom URI scheme: